Romain-Leblanc/portfolio-wordpress/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.4.5 =
+ * Fixed multiple compatibility issues with PHP 8.1
+ * Fixed issue on Automatic Translation tab when setting it up for the first time

 = 2.4.4 =
 * Improved speed by refactoring query regarding selecting domains
 * Added Advanced option to disable translation of gettext strings through TranslatePress